Scaling Knowledge Graph Construction through Synthetic Data Generation and Distillation: Experiments

 \subsection{Evaluation Settings}

-\paragraph{Datasets} We evaluate KGs extracted by our \distilledLlama model on KG coverage, text chunk retrieval and QA tasks using 3 multi-hop reasoning datasets: MuSiQue, 2WikiMultiHopQA (2wiki) and HotpotQA.
-We follow the settings used in HippoRAG \cite{gutiérrez2024hipporag}, and use the exact same 1000 questions and candidate passages, including both supporting and distractor passages.
-For KG coverage evaluation, we generate proxy ground-truth triplets using the AzureOpenAI and GPT-4o models.
+\paragraph{Datasets} We evaluate on three multi-hop reasoning benchmarks that require integrating information across multiple facts: MuSiQue, 2WikiMultiHopQA (2Wiki), and HotpotQA.
+These datasets are well suited for KG evaluation because answering their questions depends on structured, multi-fact reasoning, which is precisely the behavior KGs are intended to support.
+Following the experimental protocol of HippoRAG \citep{gutiérrez2024hipporag}, we use the same 1,000 questions and the same candidate passage sets, which include both supporting and distractor passages, to enable a fair comparison.
+For KG coverage evaluation, we generate proxy ground-truth triplets with GPT-4o as described in Section~\ref{sec:kg-eval}.

-\paragraph{Baselines} Across all tasks, we compare KGs extracted by our \distilledLlama against KGs extracted by two baseline models: Llama-3-8b and Llama-3-70b\footnote{We use the Instruct variants of both models throughout}.
-For the retrieval and multihop QA tasks, we include the performance of the most widely used dense vector retrieval method, as well as a dense retriever combined with an LLM-based re-ranking approach.
-Lastly, for the multihop QA task, we also include results for a non-RAG system where the LLM utilizes its internal parametric knowledge to answer questions.
-We provide full experimental details in \Cref{sec:task-specific-eval-settings}.